The Bankrate promise

 I have been a loyal user of this card for many years.
 For starters, I love the rotating 5 percent quarterly categories.
 I also get a lot of value from the 3 percent dining category, the Shop Through Chase portal and Chase Offers.
 And I still rave about how its purchase protection benefit saved me $299 a few years ago.

-There are other perks, too, ranging from extended warranty coverage to 5 percent cash back on travel booked through the Chase portal, 5 percent cash back on Lyft rides (through March 2025), 3 percent cash back at drugstores and 1 percent cash back on everything else.
-There is also a 15-month interest-free period on balance transfers and new purchases (with a regular variable APR of 17.99 to 26.74 percent after that).
+There are other perks, too, ranging from extended warranty coverage to 5 percent cash back on travel booked through the Chase Ultimate Rewards travel portal, 5 percent cash back on Lyft rides (through March 2025), 3 percent cash back on drugstore purchases and 1 percent cash back on everything else.
+There is also a 15-month interest-free period on balance transfers and new purchases (with a regular variable APR of 20.49 percent to 29.24 percent after that).

 I like all of the 2022 bonus categories